Thomann DNA

 360° Feedback

 A great feedback culture lives from having the option to give feedback any time, any place.
 And even though this is great, it is important to provide regular, obligatory formats to collect and give feedback.
+Our guidelines on feedback culture can be found in our code of conduct.

-1:1s
+Weekly 1:1s

-1:1s shall be used for continuous feedback, e.g. recapping your peer feedback session or where to go next on your journey through thomann.io.
+1:1s shall be used for continuous feedback, e.g. recapping your peer feedback sessions or where to go next on your journey through thomann.io.
 You can also use it to address obstacles in your daily business and to get advice on how to cope with challenges.
 Another important aspect is to feedback your lead person and address issues that are important to you.

 Peer feedback